 - 4.1.
 As a Catholic Multi Academy Trust, the foundations of our school culture and curriculum ensures positive behaviours are encouraged and celebrated.
 Pupils, staff, parents and carers and visitors are expected to model positive behaviours in all their interactions, including outside of school. - 4.2.
 The curriculum and school day reinforces these behaviours and teaches pupils the damaging impacts of poor behavior and bullying. - 4.3.
 The CMAT believes that rewards are more effective than punishment in motivating pupils.
-Schools are committed to promoting and rewarding good behaviour and may do so in a range of ways including: - Immediate verbal recognition and praise. - Positive postcards/letters home. - Pupil reward points. - Contact home by staff text, phone, e-mail and/or letter. - Internal reward points, house points, form points. - Stickers. - Certificates. - Recognition & weekly celebration events. - 4.4.
+Schools are committed to promoting and rewarding good behaviour and may do so in a range of ways including: - Immediate verbal recognition and praise. - In class rewards (e.g. stickers, table points, etc) - Being sent to another member of staff to show good work - Positive postcards/letters home. - Pupil reward points which will allow children to exchange their points for a range of rewards, based on the number of points they've accumulated. - Weekly house point shout outs. - House Team reward time (termly) Through monitoring of Pupil Reward Points - Headteacher, teacher, pupil awards, focusing on our gospel values and the Bishop's weekly theme. - Contact home by staff text, phone, e-mail and/or letter. - Recognition & celebration events. - Nominations for St John Fisher Trophies (end of each year)/ certificates for other children to celebrate strengths - 4.4.
 Recognising positive behaviours is key to fostering a culture that supports everybody.
 It is a powerful means of reinforcing the behaviours expected of all pupils in school.
-Building and maintaining positive behaviours will include: - Greeting pupils in the morning/at the start of lessons. - Establishing clear routines. - Communicating expectations of behaviour in various ways including through notice boards, via the website, communication with parents/ carers. - Highlighting and promoting good behaviour. - Concluding the day positively and starting the next day afresh. - Using positive reinforcement.
+Building and maintaining positive behaviours will include: - Greeting pupils in the morning/at the start of lessons. - Establishing clear routines. - Communicating expectations of behaviour in various ways including through notice boards, via the website, communication with parents/ carers.

+- Highlighting and promoting good behaviour.

+- Concluding the day positively and starting the next day afresh.

+- Using positive reinforcement.